 Managing resilience and cost

 A one-second power interruption can affect an airport’s operations for hours, if not days.
 Having an experienced strategic energy infrastructure partner enables airports to outsource the design, build, management, operation and maintenance of their electrical assets.
-This enables the airport to remove the risk associated with managing these assets themselves and to focus on their day-to-day core business and their customers.
+This enables the airport to remove any risks associated with managing these assets themselves and to focus on their day-to-day business and customers.

-Airports are looking to reduce their energy consumption year-on-year whilst amaintaing security of supply.
+Airports are looking to reduce their energy consumption year-on-year while maintaining security of supply.
 This can be achieved through on-site renewable generation and battery storage, replacing lighting with LEDs and keeping energy consumption low as the expectations of customers, retailers and airlines are increasing.